Zivo-Developments/VortexFurs-Bot/README.md

 # Frenzy Furs

-Discord Bot for The Frenzy Furs Discord Server a Furry Server that aims to be different and unique from the others
+This repo serves as the Discord Bot for The Frenzy Furs Discord Server a Furry Server that aims to be different and unique from the others

 ## About the Bot